phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.4.9 =
+* Fixed incompatibility with custom code for changing flags
+* Fixed some pages not being translated due to incorrectly encoded character
+* Fixed some images missing when automatic translation is on

 = 1.4.8 =
 * Added support for translating images
 * Added support for translating title attribute